 I’ve built my fair share of gingerbread houses over the years–whole villages in fact.
 It’s one of the many projects culinary students are often assigned in their bakery classes, and there are plenty of competitions for eager students to show their creative talents.
-One, in fact, has been held for many years at the English Garden’s store on Garfield Road in Macomb Township, right down the street from our Nino’s store on Hall Road.

 And while competitions are fun, this is the perfect time to give you your first gingerbread-house-making tip.